Boulder, Colorado: History

+Housing

+Median home prices rose 60% from 2010 to 2015 to $648,200.
+In 2024, the City Council of Boulder repealed a long-standing law that prevented Boulder from increasing new residential units by more than 1% in a year.

+In 1959, city voters approved the "Blue Line" city-charter amendment, which restricted city water service to altitudes below 5750 ft, to protect the mountain backdrop from development.
+In 1967, city voters approved a dedicated sales tax to acquire open space to contain urban sprawl.
+In 1970, Boulder created a "comprehensive plan" to dictate future zoning, transportation, and urban planning decisions.
+Hoping to preserve residents' views of the mountains, in 1972, the city enacted an ordinance limiting the height of newly constructed buildings.
+In 1974, a Historic Preservation Code was passed.
+In 1976, a residential-growth management ordinance, the Danish Plan, was passed.

 Geography

 The city of Boulder is located in the Boulder Valley, where the Rocky Mountains meet the Great Plains.
-The Flatirons, slabs of sedimentary stone tilted up on the foothills, are located west of the city.
-The Flatirons are a widely recognized symbol of Boulder.
+The Flatirons, slabs of sedimentary stone tilted up on the foothills, are located west of the city and are a widely recognized symbol of Boulder.

 Boulder Creek is the primary flow of water through Boulder.
-The creek was named prior to the city's founding, for all of the large granite boulders that have cascaded into the creek over the eons.
-It is from Boulder Creek that Boulder city is believed to have taken its name.
+The creek was named before the city's founding and its etymology is unknown.
+It is from Boulder Creek that the city is believed to have taken its name.
 Boulder Creek has significant water flow, derived primarily from snow melt and minor springs west of the city.
-The creek is a tributary of the South Platte River.
+The creek flows into St. Vrain Creek east of Longmont, which is a tributary of the South Platte River.